WeeXee/WeeXee/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Computer Science at the university of Toulouse Ynov Campus.
 - 💼 &nbsp; Internship in CrossModal Perception and Plasticity Laboratory at UCLouvain in Belgium.
+- 💼 &nbsp; Security Engineer in a work study program in the company: BPCE IT.
-- 🌱 &nbsp; Learning more about Dev Web, Infra and Devops.
+- 🌱 &nbsp; Learning more about Cybersecurity.
-- ✍️ &nbsp; Freetime designing websites and also doing photography.
+- ✍️ &nbsp; Freetime photography and biker.

 <h3> 🛠 &nbsp;Tech Stack</h3>